 TGac Editor: Please apply the following changes to the paragraph in line 38 of page 24:

-For Clause 14-21 PHYs, the maximum time (in microseconds) the CCA mechanism has available to assess the medium within every time slot to determine whether the medium is busy or idle. the maximum time (in microseconds) that the CCA mechanism has available to detect the start of a valid 802.11 transmission within the primary channel and to assess the energy on the medium within the primary, secondary, secondary40 (for Clause 22 PHY only), and secondary80 (for Clause 22 PHY only) channelsy, secondary, secondary40 and secondary80 channels that fall inside the operating channel, in order to determine the values of the STATE and channel-list parameters of the PHY-CCA.indication primitive.
+For the Clauses 14-19 and Clause 21 PHYs, the maximum time (in microseconds) the CCA mechanism has available to assess the medium within every time slot to determine whether the medium is busy or idle.
+For the Clauses 20 and 22 PHYs, the maximum time (in microseconds) that the CCA mechanism has available to detect the start of a valid 802.11 transmission within the primary channel and to assess the energy on the medium within the primary, secondary, secondary40 (for Clause 22 PHY only), and secondary80 (for Clause 22 PHY only) channels fall inside the operating channel, in order to determine the values of the STATE and channel-list parameters of the PHY-CCA.indication primitive.

 CID 10065